AndersDeath/diary2/000-current.md

 # 02 September - Montag - Yerevan - 711 Tag der Einwanderung - Heat Sunny

 It was just filled with stuff and deals day.
 I was working on main tasks and almost didn't touch nothing else.
 I still have to manage my time very carefully.
 The problem is it's impossible to predict how much time doctor's appointment might take.
 But I try.
-Today I had a really nice german leson.
+Today I had a really nice german lesson.